-Definition: A job accident that results in an employee being absent from the workplace for a minimum of one full workday (lost time).
+Definition: a job accident (including business travel) that results in an employee being absent from the workplace for a minimum of one full workday (lost time).
 The absent day does not include the day during which the accident occurred and started counting the next shift with absence.

-In scope: Employees include own staff, agency workers and interns who are receiving direct orders.
+In scope: employees include own staff, agency workers and interns who are receiving direct orders.